 Our Gap Year supports families who know their children will benefit from the chance to mature mentally, emotionally, academically, and physically so that they are best situated for high school success the following year.
 Our families regularly tell us that the Gap Year was the best decision they ever made, and not one of our families has said they regret the experience.
 Not one.

 One word of warning.
 We have heard of some California public schools stating that a student that repeats grade 8 will be placed in 10th grade upon return to the public school.
-We have yet to see this actually occur, but we do warn you and stress that public schools have the authority to do this*.
-As such, we encourage you to have a backup plan should the high school choose to restrict your student's reentry.
+We have yet to see this actually occur, but we do warn you and stress that California public schools have the authority to do this*.
 Private schools are much more open to meeting your student's needs and supporting your student for success.
 This may seem unfair, but it is true.

 CIF Blue Book (eligibility rules begin on p.49)

 *California is under a local area authority rule that allows public schools to make their own rules regarding student admission and grade-level placement.
-The state publishes guidelines for the grade level that corresponds to student birthdates.
-This is a guideline and is not a law.
-The individual school or district may decide to strictly follow the guideline or to make their own decisions.
-Talega Prep has no way of determining how a specific school will determine grade-level placement.
-However, in ten years of offering the Gap Year, we have not had a student forced into grade 10, although two have threatened this.
+Talega Prep has no way of predicting how a specific school will determine grade-level placement.
+However, in over ten years of offering the Gap Year, we have not had a student forced into grade 10, although two have been threatened by public school employees that this could occur.
+In both of those cases, the students were ultimately placed in grade 9.
 We will keep you posted on our website and blog of any updates.